davidm-glitch/home-assistant-eheim-digital/README.md

 Install MQTT Broker in Home Assistant

 ### Step 2
+Install "Advanced SSH & Web Terminal" from the Add-On Store.
-Adjust configuration part of the eheim_digital.py file.
+Set a password inside configuration tab of the Add-On and save.
+Disable safe mode, enable show in sidebar and start the Add-On.

 ### Step 3
-Run eheim_digital.py script somewhere.
-More information about that later... ;)
+Inside your config folder create a new folder "eheim_digital".
+Copy the "eheim_digital.py" file into it.

 ### Step 4
+Adjust configuration part of the eheim_digital.py file.

+### Step 5
 Add this to your Home Assistant configuration.yaml

 Remove or change the entities to suit your setup.